BucknellSustainability/Flower/backend/README.md

 - allowed http requests: `POST`
 - parameters:
     - `idtoken`: the token that Google Auth gives to the client
+- returns: JSON serialization of all profile information for user log in

 ## Get all of the sensors with project information
 - `{endpoint}`: `get-all-sensors`
 - allowed http requests: `GET`
 - parameters: None
+- returns: JSON serialization of all sensors and their project information

 ## Ask admins for approval for user
 - `{endpoint}`: `request-access`
 - allowed http requests: `POST`
 - parameters:
-    - `idtoken`: the token that Google Auth gives to the client, needs to be for the user that wants aaccess
+    - `idtoken`: the token that Google Auth gives to the client, needs to be for the user that wants access
+- returns: nothing

 ## Approve user for dashboard access